When you first start losing weight, you have certain expectations.

 However, slow and steady cardio takes at least 30 minutes to even tap into the fat-burning zone, and even when you do, it’s not so effective if you’re doing it for a short period of time.

-Not to mention the fact that it sends your body into conversation mode, making you hold on to those fat cells as your life depended on it.
+Not to mention the fact that it sends your body into conversation mode, making you hold on to those fat cells as if your life depended on it.

 High-intensity interval workouts, on the other hand, will take only 20-30 minutes of your day, providing you with amazing results in a shorter amount of time.